usds/justice40-tool/data/data-pipeline/README.md

 1. If you need to manually update the fixtures, update the "furthest upstream" source that is called by `_setup_etl_instance_and_run_extract`.
-For instance, this may involve updating a zip file that imitates the source data.
+For instance, this may involve creating a new zip file that imitates the source data. (e.g., for the National Risk Index test, update `data_pipeline/tests/sources/national_risk_index/data/NRI_Table_CensusTracts.zip` which is a 64kb imitation of the 405MB source NRI data.)
-2. Run `pytest . -rsx --update_snapshots` to update snapshots for all files, or you can pass a specific file name to pytest to be more precise.
+2. Run `pytest . -rsx --update_snapshots` to update snapshots for all files, or you can pass a specific file name to pytest to be more precise (e.g., `pytest data_pipeline/tests/sources/national_risk_index/test_etl.py -rsx --update_snapshots`)
 3. Re-run pytest without the `update_snapshots` flag (e.g., `pytest . -rsx`) to
    ensure the tests now pass.
 4. Carefully check the `git diff` for the updates to all test fixtures to make sure these are as expected.
 This part is very important.
+For instance, if you changed a column name, you would only expect the column name to change in the output.
+If you modified the calculation of some data, spot check the results to see if the numbers in the updated fixtures are as expected.

 ### Other ETL Unit Tests